aotakeda/browser-relay/README.md

 1. **MCP tools not available**

-   - Ensure `MCP_MODE=true` environment variable is set
+   - Check that the MCP server is enabled in the extension popup
    - Check that the server built successfully (`npm run build`)
    - Verify the path in Claude config is correct
+   - Check that the server is running and accessible at `http://localhost:27497`

 2. **Connection errors**
-   - Restart Claude Code after configuration changes
+   - Check that the server is running and accessible at `http://localhost:27497`
+   - Check that the MCP server is enabled in the extension popup
    - Check server logs for MCP initialization messages
    - Ensure server is running when Claude Code starts
+   - Restart Claude Code after configuration changes

 ### Server Issues